 At Ball State University I worked with Dr. James Poole studying physical organic chemistry from 2015-2018.
 During this time, I performed both experimental and theoretical research on radical chemistry.
 My experimental project explored regioselectivity of hydroxyl radical reactions with aromatic hydrocarbons to better constrain the importance of OH addition or H abstraction in the presence of functional groups on aromatic rings.
 My theory project modeled possible reaction pathways of Bpin reactions with various aromatic rings.

 Interested in my work?
-Please reach out to me!
+Please reach out to me at awaggoner2@wisc.edu!